Best Food Sources for Every Vitamin and Mineral

 Parsley (1,640 mcg/100g) | Kale (145 mcg/100g) | Spinach (145 mcg/100g) | Natto/fermented soy (1,100 mcg/100g K2) | Broccoli (102 mcg/100g)

-Here's the catch: Vitamin K is fat-soluble, so eating leafy greens with fat (olive oil dressing, butter) significantly improves absorption.
-A salad of raw kale with olive oil is far superior to plain steamed kale.
-Natto (fermented soybeans) is the K2 champion if you can acquire a taste for it—otherwise, small amounts of cheese or egg yolks provide K2.
+Vitamin K is fat-soluble, so eating leafy greens with fat (olive oil dressing, butter) significantly improves what you absorb.
+A raw kale salad with olive oil beats plain steamed kale, not just in taste but in nutritional value.
+Natto (fermented soybeans) is the K2 champion if you can acquire a taste for it—otherwise, small amounts of cheese or egg yolks do the job.

 Iron: The Energy Mineral

-Iron comes in two forms: heme iron (from animal products, highly absorbable) and non-heme iron (from plants, less absorbable).
-Beef liver dominates both categories, but shellfish (clams, oysters) are actual iron powerhouses.
-Plant-based sources like lentils and spinach are decent, but your body absorbs only 2–10% of the iron they contain, whereas it absorbs 15–35% of heme iron.
+Iron comes in two forms: heme iron (from animal products, highly absorbable) and non-heme iron (from plants, much less absorbable).
+Beef liver tops the charts, but shellfish like clams and oysters are also iron powerhouses.
+Plant sources like lentils and spinach are decent, but your body only absorbs 2–10% of their iron, compared to 15–35% from heme iron.
+That's a big gap.

 Top Iron Sources: